OluremiJaiyeola/LITA_Class_Documentation/README.md

     3. For Data Visualization: This provides necessary context for data to be interpreted and acted upon appropriately.

-- SQL - Structured Query Language for Querying of data [Download Here](http://www.microsoft.com)
+- SQL - Structured Query Language for Querying of data.

 - Microsoft Power BI for Data Visualization  [Download Here](http://www.microsoft.com)